tronicgr/AMC-AASD15A-Firmware/README.md

 release date: 6/5/2019:
   -Fixed the emergency e-stop function.
 It will disable the servos completely.
-    To remedy any position drift, the motors will recalibrate if e-stop is released There are two option for e-stop defined by KLM setting in LCD menu.
+    To remedy any position drift, the motors will recalibrate if e-stop is released There are two options for e-stop defined by KLM setting in LCD menu.
     One option is to combine Park/Standby button with the delayed e-stop.
     The second option is to immediately disable the servos.
 ```